John 3:16 is quoted worldwide to share the good news of Jesus Christ. Here it is:

 So.
 We’re the world and we get eternal life to be shared in perfect union with God if we choose to believe in Jesus (he’s the Son) as the Savior from our sins, which separate us from God.
 There’s lots to be said here, but I want to focus on just one word that may have confused you.
 Let’s begin.

 I recently visited my parents and attended church with them.
 It was a traditional Lutheran church, so some of the historical language was still used within the service.
-(I now attend Elevation Church, which is not what you’d call traditional, but it is POWERFUL in its message.
-You should check it out.
-It has changed my life.)
 The word “begotten” is used three times in the Nicene Creed, which was recited during the Lutheran service.

 I believe in one God, the Father Almighty, Maker of heaven and earth, and of all things visible and invisible.